 Local livestock operators now had to claim and permit their private horses and burros grazing on public lands or lose ownership of them.
 After a specified time period following passage of the Act, any remaining unbranded and unclaimed herds inhabiting BLM or Forest Service lands

-free-roaming horses and burros" and became the property of the
+were declared "wild free-roaming horses and burros" and became the property of the federal government."

 Horse owners that call themselves horsemen can be crude and mean and still be considered great riders or great trainers.
 When rough and coercive methods are used to control and train a horse, you don't get the true horse and performance and trust is inhibited.